+where $\Sigma$ is a spacelike hypersurface.
+While the inner product is Lorentz invariant by construction, it yields negative probabilities in some cases.
+Therefore, interpreting $\phi(t,\bm r)$ as the wave function of a single particle is inconsistent with quantum mechanics.

 The problem can be solved in special cases when the spacetime has specific symmetries.
-In these cases, one can construct an operator valued function by associating creation and annihilation operators $\hat a_k$ and $\hat a_k^{\dagger}$ for a mode $k$ to the positive and negative mode solutions $ u_k$ and $ u_k^{\ast}$ of the Klein-Gordon equation.
+In these cases, one can construct an operator-valued function by associating creation and annihilation operators $\hat a_k$ and $\hat a_k^{\dagger}$ for a mode $k$ to the positive and negative mode solutions $ u_k$ and $ u_k^{\ast}$ of the Klein-Gordon equation.

-This operator valued function obeys the Klein-Gordon equation and particles states, with positive norm are defined by the action of creation operators on the vacuum state.
+This operator-valued function obeys the Klein-Gordon equation, and particle states, with positive norms, are defined by the action of creation operators on the vacuum state.
 The vacuum state is defined by $a_k\ket{0}=0$.
 The operators act on the Fock space $\bigoplus_{n=0}^{\infty}\mathcal{H}^{\otimes n}$, where $\ket{0}\in\mathbb{C}$, $\mathcal{H}$ is the single particle Hilbert space, $\mathcal{H}^{\otimes n}$ the n-particle sector and $\bigoplus$, $\otimes$ the direct sum and tensor product, respectively.
-This construction is only possible when the solutions of the Klein-Gordon equation can be classified in positive and negative frequency mode solution.
-Crucially, such a classification is only possible when the spacetime admits a time-like Killing vector field (globally or in asymptotic regions).
-A Killing vector field is the tangent vectorspace of transformations that leave the metric invariant.
-Spacetimes that admit a global time-like Killing vector field are stationary, such as Minkowski or the Schwartzchild spacetime\footnote{Interestingly, the spacetime metric that describe a toy model for the expansion of the universe, also known as the Friedmann–Lemaître–Robertson–Walker (FLRW) metric, is not stationary, and therefore does not admit a global time-like Killing vector field.
-Time-like Killing vector fields are defined only in the past and future infinity regions allowing for solutions via Bogoliubov transformations}.
-A consistent theory can be constructed for spacetimes with these symmeries having a well-defined probability distribution.
-Well-known examples are quantum fields in non-inertial frames, eternal black holes~\cite{schweber2005introduction,birrell1982quantum}.
+This construction is only possible when the solutions of the Klein-Gordon equation can be classified in positive and negative frequency mode solutions.
+Crucially, such a classification is only possible when the spacetime admits a time-like Killing vector field.
+A Killing vector field is the tangent vector space of transformations that leave the metric invariant.
+Spacetimes that admit a global time-like Killing vector field are stationary, such as Minkowski or the Schwarzschild spacetime.
+A consistent theory can be constructed for spacetimes with these symmetries having a well-defined probability distribution.
+Well-known examples are quantum fields in non-inertial frames and eternal black holes~\cite{schweber2005introduction,birrell1982quantum}.